manuanish/markdown-website/README.md

 # **markdown-website**
 A simple example of creating a localhost website using markdown.
 This project does not use [Jekyll](https://github.com/jekyll/jekyll), written in `Ruby`, but instead uses `NodeJS` to run.
+Check out a *live* example hosted at: https://manuanish.github.io/markdown-website/

 ----